Vhou-Atroph/TT-Damage-Calculator/README.md

 ### Prerequisites

 Whatever operating system you have, to run the TT-Damage-Calculator from its source, you are required to have both Python and Rust installed.
 You can download Python at <https://www.python.org/> and Rust at <https://www.rust-lang.org/>.
-Rust is required to compile the Rust libraries (tt_calc, tt_gags, and tt_settings), and Python is required to run the program itself.
+Rust is required to compile the Rust libraries (rustygag, tt_gags, and rustygag), and Python is required to run the program itself.

 ### Windows

 To run the program on Windows, you must compile the Rust libraries into .pyd files.
-To do this, you must first navigate to the main project file (for tt_calc this would be `mod/tt_calc`) and run the command `cargo build --release` in your favorite terminal.
+To do this, you must first navigate to the main project file (for rustygag this would be `mod/rustygag`) and run the command `cargo build --release` in your favorite terminal.
 The library should then compile.
 Once the file is compiled, the file `mod/[module]/target/release/[module].dll` should have been created.
 Change the extension to `.pyd` and place the file in `mod/`.
 This should be done for each Rust library.

 ### Linux

 To run the program on Linux, you must compile the Rust libraries into .so files.
-To do this, you must first navigate to the main project file (for tt_calc this would be `mod/tt_calc`) and run the command `cargo build --release` in your favorite terminal.
+To do this, you must first navigate to the main project file (for rustygag this would be `mod/rustygag`) and run the command `cargo build --release` in your favorite terminal.
 The library should then compile.
 Once the file is compiled, the file `mod/[module]/target/release/lib[module].so` should have been created.
 Change the file's name to `[module].so` and drop it in `mod/`.
 This should be done for each Rust library.

 ### Running